Science Fiction Seen From the Right is a sermon on conservative sf and fantasy.

 Since then, Heinlein has become mainstream even in the SF community at large.

 So all is OK then? -- No. We of the right need to take back the radical conservative aspect of the Heinlein opus.

 I personally read some Heinlein back in the day.
 And I liked it.
 And as time went by I discovered that this Heinlein figure was more than a teller of mindless adventures.
 More than just an ordinary American conservative.
-He conceptualised attitudes and ideas worth looking closer at -- right-wing attitudes, and as such not merely of the "libertarian, economic, pro-free enterprise" kind but of a generally traditionalist ilk, stressing the need for eternal values such as duty, honor, courage, self-restraint, magnanimity and faith.
+He conceptualised attitudes and ideas worth looking closer at -- right-wing attitudes, and as such not merely of the "libertarian, economic, pro-free enterprise" kind but of a generally traditionalist ilk, stressing the need for eternal values such as duty, honor and courage.

 - - -

 Thus it was.
 Then, later, I thought: would it be possible to have this, Tradition in the form of traditional values, as an angle to look at 20th century sf and fantasy?
 Could a comprehensive study of "right-wing sf" be written, gathering my views and aspects of writers like Heinlein, Frank Herbert, C. S. Lewis, Tolkien, E. R. Burroughs, Lovecraft, Howard, Pournelle and Bradbury...?